We have found the fixed bed

 for drying towels overnight.
 Another useful addition is the small

-tray from a garden centre, stuck to the narrow window
+beige tray from a garden centre, stuck to the narrow window

 ledge in the lounge area - fine for cups etc. We usually remove